Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Public-Private paths in French elite civil servants

 We implement four initial configurations which are described here from simplest to most complex.
 Models 1 and 2 are introduced for pedagogical purposes. \textbf{Model 1} is a standard hidden Markov model: the covariate vector $W_{i,t}$ only includes the intercept. \textbf{Model 2} is a Markov switching model for which only the autocorrelation covariates described in section \ref{sss:specificities} are included for the estimation of $\lambda$.

 Models 3, 4 (and 5) include time-specific interest covariates and notably age.
 Age is encoded as time elapsed since the individual was admitted to ENA, on a range from 0 to 1 (with 1 corresponding to the entire time frame, 32 years).
 Age is modeled in a semi-parametric fashion, using B-splines of degree 2, with 5 degrees of freedom including an intercept, and boundary knots in 0 and 1, leading to $g = 1, ..., 5$ covariates $S_{i,t}^g$ in the linear model (with the R package \texttt{splines}).
 We do this in order to saturate the model on the age dimension, so we can safely identify an effect related to cohort or period effects.
 Using splines works better than multiple powers of age: under this parameterization, parameters are less correlated, so the sampler mixes faster.
 As the spline basis already includes an intercept, no general intercept is included.
 Recall from our discussion in Section \ref{sss:specificities} that we have to use a more complex scheme to handle boundary effects for $\lambda$, and interact these five covariates with $\mathbb{I}_{A(1)=0}$ for all three models.
 More specifically, \textbf{Model 3} adds a time-varying component depending on the age of individuals for $\gamma_0$ and $\gamma_1$. \textbf{Model 4} adds a cohort effect for the estimation of \(\gamma^0\), \(\gamma^1\), and \(\lambda\).
-Cohort is encoded as the time at which the individual was admitted at ENA, ranging between 0 and 1.
+Cohort is encoded as the time at which the individual was admitted to ENA, ranging between 0 and 1.

-Finally, we showcase that it is possible to answer questions that are less descriptive and more centered on substantive social mechanisms by studying the dependence between public-private paths and electoral cycles.
+Finally, we examine the dependence between public-private paths and electoral cycles.
 We implement an additional \textbf{Model 5}, which is similar to Model 4, except for the fact that instead of a cohort effect, we estimate a period effect using a dummy variable $P_{i,t}$ with value $1$ if $t$ or $t+1$ is an election time point, and $0$ else.
 Election time points correspond to Jan-Jun 1995, 2002, 2007, 2012, 2017, 2022 (French presidential elections).
 This dummy is shifted by one unit (so $t+1$ or $t+2$) for $\lambda$.